 If your container is stained and also smells, try cleaning it with baking soda.
 Mix about a teaspoon of baking soda with a cup of water and then scrub the container with the solution using a sponge.
 Or you can try undiluted vinegar, which cleans almost everything inside your home.

 Avoid Future Stains

 To keep your plastic containers looking good as new, it’s best to prevent stains before they occur.
 Here are some stain prevention tips:

 - If you’re going to make food or store foods that you believe could stain the container, spray the container with a cooking spray before placing anything inside.
 A light coating should be enough.
 Be sure to get a little spray onto each of the sides and the button inside the container; it is not necessary to spray the outside.
 Make sure the cooking spray isn’t a flavoured one to avoid altering the taste of your food.

 - Prevent tomato sauce from staining plastic containers by not microwaving foods covered in it, as it is the reheating process that causes stains.

 - If you don’t plan on putting a container in the microwave, line it with aluminium foil.
 This will help to lift the food from the container and won’t allow any residue to be left behind.
 Do not do this with acidic foods as the aluminium foil will start to react with the acid.
 Don’t forget that you can recycle the foil after each use.

 After trying these methods, your containers should be free from stains and grease.
 If the stains remain, then your best bet is probably to throw them away.
 One of the benefits of plastic is that it is inexpensive to replace.

+Make sure you know how to clean your kitchen, together with the rest of the appliances in it, when cleaning your plastic containers.
 If you would like to learn about how to clean other areas of your home, head over to our blog for cleaning how-tos and guides.